Last Updated: 2020-10-28

 comes in!

-LitElement is a base class made by Google for creating fast, lightweight Web Components that can be used across frameworks and environments.
-Next, take a look at what LitElement can do for us in the rating-element
+is Lit's base class for creating fast, lightweight Web Components that can be used across frameworks and environments.
+Next, take a look at what LitElement

 by changing the implementation to use it!